-The decrease in interest expense for the three months ended March 31, 2021 was primarily attributable to decreases to LIBOR that impacted our variable-rate debt and the reductions to the amount of our indebtedness associated with the June 2020 Refinancing Transactions, partially offset by the increases to the weighted average interest rate applicable to: (i) our notes following the June 2020 Refinancing Transactions and (ii) our Term Loan Facility following the March 2021 Refinancing Transactions.
+The increase in interest expense for the nine months ended September 30, 2021 was primarily attributable to the increases to the weighted average interest rates applicable to: (i) our notes following the June 2020 Refinancing Transactions and (ii) our total indebtedness following the March 2021 Refinancing Transactions.
+These increases were partially offset by decreases to LIBOR that impacted our variable-rate debt and the reduction to the amount of our indebtedness associated with the June 2020 Refinancing Transactions.

 Refer to Note 12.
 Debt of the Condensed Consolidated Financial Statements included in Part I, Item 1 for further discussion of these transactions.
 Changes in interest rates could increase our interest expense in the future, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.